ideonate/python-lambda-gateway/README.md

 Test AWS Lambda functions invoked as API Gateway proxy integrations locally.

-This is based on https://github.com/amancevice/python-lambda-gateway but accepts a SAM template.yaml so all lambda/gateway definitions (Python and HttpApi only for now) can be run.
+This is based on https://github.com/amancevice/python-lambda-gateway but accepts a SAM template.yaml **or a TypeScript CDK stack file** so all lambda/gateway definitions (Python and HttpApi only for now) can be run.

-An env json file can be supplied to set env vars.
+An env json file **or a TypeScript export default object file** can be supplied to set env vars.

 It also runs in async and watches the Python files for changes so you can reload.